MicrosoftDocs/memdocs/memdocs/autopilot/autopilot-mbr.md

 6. The repaired device is reset to boot to OOBE
 7. The repaired device is shipped back to the customer

-> [!NOTE]
->
-> For item 3, it's not necessary to reimage the device if the repair technician has access to the customer's sign-in credentials.
-It's technically possible to successfully re-enable MBR and Autopilot without keys or certain BIOS info (like serial #, model name, and so on).
-But doing so is only recommended for testing/educational purposes.
+Note that it's not necessary to reimage the device if the repair technician has access to the customer's sign-in credentials.
+It's technically possible to successfully re-enable MBR and Autopilot without keys or certain BIOS info (serial #, model name, etc.) However, doing so is only recommended for testing/educational purposes.

-<tr><td>MBR when motherboard has a TPM chip (enabled) and only one onboard network card (that also gets replaced)<td>Yes<td>
+<tr><td>MBR when motherboard has a TPM chip enabled and only one onboard network card that also gets replaced<td>Yes<td>

 1. Deregister damaged device
 2. Replace motherboard